Ada-Au/ENGG1340_group_project/README.md

     - array for saving plenty of player's status and items

 3. **Dynamic memory management**
-    -array and pointer using in map generation
+    - array and pointer using in map generation

 4. **File input/output**
     - savings are the file input and output.
 Savings should include the following types of information:<br>